chanezon/azure-linux/coreos/cloud-init/README.md

 ### Create several CoreOS VMs for your cluster

 Create one cloud-init yml file for each VM you want to create.
 For now the only CoreOS image available is in the alpha channel: 2b171e93f07c4903bcad35bda10acf22__CoreOS-Alpha-475.1.0.
+What's really cool about this is that this comes with Docker 1.3, fresh from last week.
 Check [CoreOS on Azure documentation](https://coreos.com/docs/running-coreos/cloud-providers/azure/) for different options as they appear.
 Create he VMs using the following command:
 ```shell
 azure vm create -l "West US" --ssh --ssh-cert ~/.ssh/<Your pem file for ssh> <hostname> <imagename>  --virtual-network-name <virtual network name> username password --custom-data <cloud-init-file.yml>
 ```